Skip to main content

 Our Response

-Following the initial work of our Emergency Team, an Americares shipment of lifesaving medicines, surgical supplies and wound care products arrived in northwest Syria three days after the earthquake.
+Following the initial work of our Emergency Programs Team, an Americares shipment of lifesaving medicines, surgical supplies and wound care products arrived in northwest Syria three days after the earthquake.

 A long camera shot of a large shipment of relief supplies that sits at the airport after being unloaded with three team members checking the shipment at the right.
 Planes visible in the background.